web-based/iosvaldo/README.md

 - 🔭 I’m currently working on ...
 Web Applications.
 - 🌱 I’m currently learning ...
-Software Engineering.
+React.
 - 👯 I’m looking to collaborate on ...
 Mobile App Projects.
 - 🤔 I’m looking for help with ...
 Blockchain.
 - 💬 Ask me about ...
 My Experiences.